-We made this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (Annual Report) available to stockholders on or about April 28, 2023.
+We made this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 (Annual Report) available to stockholders on or about April 26, 2024.

 We are an "emerging growth company" under applicable federal securities laws and are, therefore, permitted to comply with certain reduced public company reporting requirements.
 As an emerging growth company, we provide in this proxy statement the scaled disclosure permitted under the Jumpstart Our Business Startups Act of 2012 (the JOBS Act), including the compensation disclosures required of a "smaller reporting company," as that term is defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended (the Exchange Act).
 In addition, as an emerging growth company, we are not required to conduct votes seeking approval, on an advisory basis, of the compensation of our named executive officers or the frequency with which such votes must be conducted.
-We will remain an emerging growth company until the earliest of (i) the last day of the fiscal year following the fifth anniversary of our initial public offering; (ii) the last day of the fiscal year in which our total annual gross revenue is equal to or more than \$1.235 billion; (iii) the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or (iv) the date on which we are deemed to be a large accelerated filer under the rules of the Securities and Exchange Commission (SEC).
-Even after we are no longer an emerging growth company, we may be a smaller reporting company.
+We will remain an emerging growth company until the earliest of (i) December 31, 2026; (ii) the last day of the fiscal year in which our total annual gross revenue is equal to or more than \$1.235 billion; (iii) the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or (iv) the date on which we are deemed to be a large accelerated filer under the rules of the Securities and Exchange Commission (SEC).
+Even after we are no longer an emerging growth company, we could become a smaller reporting company.